JoshyOWashy/Veterinary-Calculator-App/README.md

 flutter devices
 ```

+**Note:** The file '/lib/data/firebase_options.dart' is excluded from this repository as it contains a private API key.
+You will need to supply your own firebase API key to properly run the app and recieve information from a database.

 ## Repository Navigation

 All of the files for the UI of the app is located at `vet_calc_app/lib` with the different screens being in `ui`.
 Files for specific runners such as android and ios are located in `vet_calc_app` in their corresponding folders.